 The Lord High Constable and the Earl Marshal are two great officers of state whose duties in the Middle Ages were largely connected with the army in the field1.
 From about 1348 onwards they jointly held a court, known as the High Court of Chivalry or Curia Militaris, in which offences committed out of the realm and matters relating to arms not triable under the common law were tried2.
-Since the beginning of the sixteenth century appointments to the office of Lord High Constable have been made only on special occasions, mostly coronations3, but the Court of Chivalry has
+Since the beginning of the sixteenth century appointments to the office of Lord High Constable have been made only on special occasions,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.